qvdm/PasswordThing/docs/index.md

 with access to it (and who knows its purpose) to log into your computer and/or password manager.

-This is an example of the classic tradeof between security and convenience.
+This is an example of the classic trade off between security and convenience, but when used properly, the PT is a reasonable convenience device - similar to your house key.
+Please read the Security section below for more information.

 # Quick start

-You should really read the rest of the manual at your earliest convenience, but to get started:
+You should read the rest of the manual at your earliest convenience, but to get started:

-- Plug your Password Thing (PT) into a USB port
+- Plug your Password Thing into a USB port
 - The first time, it may take a few seconds for your computer to install drivers and recognize the device
 - The Colour LED should be blinking red and the Display should say **"Slot 0 I"**
 - PT is now furiously generating entropy.
 Give it about 10 seconds to do its thing